-The Housing Options Service, which includes the allocation function, is provided by Places for People on behalf of the City Council at the Housing Options Service, 101 Orchardson Street, London, NW8 8EA.
+The Housing Solutions Service, which includes the allocation function, is provided by Places for People on behalf of the City Council.

 Annual reports and Housing Committee (HC) reports are referred to in italics followed by the date of the decision and the name of the report.
 E.g., HC 3rd April 2000 Housing Demand, and Access to Rented Accommodation and Home Ownership.